SiNa88/example-kubernetes-scheduler/README.md

-# example-sysdig-k8s-scheduler
+# example-extended-CODA-k8s-scheduler (to get modified by NaMe!)
-Proof of concept, using Sysdig metrics as the decision variable for a Kubernetes scheduler
+Proof of concept, using extended-CODA metrics as the decision variable for a Kubernetes scheduler